 Debra (Debi) Street, PhD, is Professor and Chair of the Department of Sociology at the University at Buffalo.
-She was a Research Scientist at the Florida State University (teaching a study abroad program for that university) and spent a semester doing dissertation research in London.
-She is a former Senior Research Fellow at King's College, London; a Fellow of the Gerontological Society of American; and, an elected member of the National Academy of Social Insurance (United States).
-Besides teaching on UB's north campus, Dr. Street also directs a spring semester-long study abroad program in London and frequently teaches at UB's south-south campus at UB-SIM in Singapore.
+She was a Research Scientist at the Florida State University (teaching a study abroad program for that university) and spent a semester doing dissertation research in London at the London School of Economics.
+She is a former Senior Research Fellow at King's College, London; a Fellow of the Gerontological Society of America; and, an elected member of the National Academy of Social Insurance (United States).
+Besides teaching on UB's north campus, Dr. Street also directs a winter and a spring semester-long study abroad program in London (north-north campus) and frequently teaches at UB's south-south campus at UB-SIM in Singapore.
 An award-winning teacher, she is the recipient of the 2011 SUNY Chancellor's Award for Excellence in Teaching and the 2016 CISP award for Outstanding Contributions to International Education.
 Debi is also a theatre nut, a proud Canadian, a patriotic American, a Singaporean at heart, and an Anglophile who happens to also be a citizen of the United Kingdom!
 Dr. Street is an internationally-recognized expert in issues associated with policies associated with economic and health security across the life course, and she researches those topics comparatively.
 The Sociology of Food and Sociology of Consumption are relatively new and growing academic interests of hers.